 As Bill goes up the steps to the store, the 7P94 cab with the DKNY ad atop passes by, which is the cab that had delivered Bill near the "hidden" Rainbow in shot 381.
 A woman carrying a box enters the frame on the left.
 It is the same package we had seen in shot 381 when Bill was getting out of it and two individuals had climbed the stairs to the hidden Rainbow (the storefront being vacant and having nothing in it).
 When Bill goes to Domino's later, another woman will be carrying this package out of her building.

 We see that one of the mannequins in the window is no longer wearing red, as it had been the previous evening.
 If one considers the mannequins, in their black tuxes and white dress coats, we might look upon all the men in their tuxes at Victor's party as having been in costume, and that Nick in his white coat was in costume as well.
-If we know that this shop seems to have been based on L'impasse, and that it sells high end evening-style clothing for women, then it too could have supplied the party dresses for the women as costumes.

 Note also that today we have the street number 10 not only showing on the left of the Rainbow, as the previous night, but we also have 10 now on the door, and this 10 wasn't on the door the previous night.